lvhengani/sen2cor_docker/README.md

 ## Tutorial ##

-First clone the repo into your local machine
+First clone the repo into your local machine, assuming you have git isntalled in your machine.

 ~~~
 git clone https://github.com/lvhengani/sen2cor_docker

 ~~~

+To use the image without editing anything, create a directrory "~/Documents/Sentinel/2/archives" and ~/Documents/Sentinel/2/unzipped_scenes.
-In the docker-compose file, edit volumes using the path where sentinel scenes are located as in your local machine. i.e create a directrory "~/Documents/Sentinel/2/archives" and ~/Documents/Sentinel/2/unzipped_scenes.
+Alternavley, you can edit edit the above directories/volumes in the docker-compose file (sen2cor.yml) using the path where sentinel scenes are located in your machine.

 Download a Sentinel 2 tile for example "S2A_OPER_PRD_MSIL1C_PDMC_20160504T214803_R092_V20160504T080523_20160504T080523.zip" and save it in the "~/Documents/Sentinel/2/archives" directory.